ahmeterdem1/SSL-Messager/README.md

 Due to gui appearing always on group chat and some data parsing differences, terminal and gui client are not compatible with each other.

+### Functionality on Style

+Everybody that messages you gets assigned a random color and their messages always show up with this color.
+Your messages always show up white.
+Possible assignment colors do not include white.
+A better distinction of messages is possible with this.

+However there is a technical side to this story, everybody that has messaged you gets saved in a dict.
+As you stay on the app this dict hypothetically gets bigger and bigger.
+This may slow down the program.
+A simple restart will kindly solve this issue.

 ## Protocol

 Without any user online, server just sits silently.
 When a user is trying to log in,